 Consumption of food prepared under these unsanitary conditions can lead to severe health consequences, including the risk of contracting diseases such as gastroenteritis, typhoid fever, cholera, and food poisoning.
 Gastroenteritis, characterized by inflammation of the stomach and intestines, causes symptoms like diarrhea, vomiting, and abdominal pain.
 Typhoid fever, a bacterial infection, leads to high fever, weakness, and gastrointestinal complications.
 Cholera, another bacterial infection, results in severe diarrhea and dehydration.
 Food poisoning can occur from consuming contaminated food, causing symptoms such as nausea, vomiting, abdominal cramps, and diarrhea.

-Moreover, the strong odor emanating from the open gutters can further compromise the quality and hygiene of the food, deterring potential customers and tarnishing the reputation of the street food culture in Lagos.
+Moreover, the strong odor emanating from the open gutters can further compromise the quality and hygiene of the food, deterring potential customers and tarnishing the reputation of the street food culture.

 Inadequate waste management exacerbates the situation, as food waste and litter often find their way into the open gutters.
 The accumulation of waste and the lack of proper drainage systems create a breeding ground for pests, including rats and flies, which pose additional health risks.